melloc01/fetch/README.md

 [![Software License][ico-license]](LICENSE.md)

-Query `Eloquent` models easily.
-This is ideal if you use Laravel as an API.
+Query `Eloquent` models easily. it is ideal for who uses Laravel as an API

 ## Install